 - Dynamic modulation or pumping: LSR is highly sensitive and responsive to physical input.
 Because of this, it is the chosen material for critical pressure sensing applications, such as those involved in phacoemulsification.
 Because of its sensitivity and responsiveness, the time between a doctor’s input and the fluid delivery output is minimal.

 - Compression set: This means the material returns to its original formation after compression.
-So, LSR parts with slits and parts designed to seal will return to their original formation.
+So, LSR components with slits and parts designed to seal will return to their original configuration.
 This is especially critical in ophthalmologic applications where it is critical to maintain fluid pressure in the eye to avoid a collapse or rupture that could lead to permanent loss of vision.

-- Smooth: Smooth, low–friction surfaces can be achieved with LSR for an effortless flow of fluids or substances.
-The soft, smooth surfaces are also more comfortable when in contact with the patient Special secondary treatments and specialty grades of silicone are available that provide added low-friction characteristics.
+- Soft-touch: Smooth, low-friction surfaces can be achieved with LSR for an effortless flow of fluids or substances.
+The soft LSR parts also feel more comfortable for patients who come in contact with the equipment.
+Special secondary treatments and specialty grades of silicone are available that provide added low-friction characteristics.

 - Biocompatible and pure: With an inorganic backbone, silicone is inert, remains stable in the body, and does not create negative reactions when in contact with organic matter or with close interaction with biological fluids.
 This is important for parts in pumping applications used to cycle fluid in and out of the eyes.